 The vinyl used on your boat requires routine care.
-See the cleaning and care instructions in your Owner's Packet.
 Keep the vinyl clean and dry to keep mildew from forming.
 Open the seat cushions and wipe them dry after each use.
 In very rainy weather, cover, open or remove cushions since seams can trap and absorb moisture.
-If you remove the cushions, store in a dry, well-ventilated place.
+If you remove the cushions, store them in a dry, well-ventilated place.
 Keep the boat covered when not in use to prevent aging of the upholstery.

 Each week, wipe all vinyl surfaces with a soft damp cloth and towel dry.
 For dirt and stains that cannot be removed with a damp cloth, clean with a mild soap and water solution and, if necessary, a soft bristle brush.
 Rinse thoroughly and towel dry.
-Check your boat packet for complete cleaning instructions.